matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 To enable notifications for replies without relying on the reply fallback, but with similar semantics we also define a new default push rule.
-The proposed push rule differs slightly from the old behaviour, because it only notifies you for replies to your events, but it does not notify you for replies to events, which contained your display name or matrix ID.
+The proposed push rule differs slightly from the old behaviour, because it only notifies you for replies to your events, but it does not notify you for replies to events containing your display name or matrix ID.
 The rule should look like this:

 ```json5
 {